 Since June of 2015, I have been the full-time minister for the Church of Christ in

 Nebraska City, Nebraska.

 The Christian life has been an experience of personal growth and understanding.
 Even though God is the same, I have grown tremendously over the years.
 Through prayer, reading, reflection, and sharing with other Christians, my understanding of God and the biblical message has been refined over the years.
 I have come to understand that our Father God and the Gospel of his Son stands at the center of the Christian faith, which means it should be at the center of our message and shape the way we live our lives.
 As a result, part of my ministry has been involved in various outreach efforts.
 Most recently, I have been involved with We Care Ministries.
 Theologically, I consider myself conservative in that I believe that the Bible is God breathed and authoritative in instructing Christians how to think, act, and interact with others in all areas of life.

 My Lord is good, and has conducted me safely thus far.
 To him I owe my life and all that I am.
 My heart's desire is to always be with him.

 For more information, use the following links:

-PLAGARISM NOTE: The Reflections, Ministry Philosophy, and other material on this page is my own work that I completed several years ago.
+PLAGARISM NOTE: The Reflection and other material on this page is my own work that I completed several years ago.
 I recently discovered several of these pages reproduced on another minister's web site, some of it almost verbatim.
 I place this note here merely to affirm that I did not plagarize this work from that minister's or any other minister's work.
 Rather, it was that minister who copied it from my site.

 UPDATE: I confronted that minister about plagarism, and he edited some of what he had on his web site, including a short statement that some of what is on my site here "influenced" his own writing.